CV tips for the ESL teacher

 2. Make sure your CV includes all the information that is relevant to the ESL post that you are applying for.
 The novice ESL teacher should be aware that ESL employers will often ignore CVs which do not contain the information that was specifically asked for in the ESL job advertisement; indeed, quite a few of them may not even bother replying to your application.

-3. You can design your own CV or use one of the CV templates that are provided by some word processors, e.g., ‘Microsoft Word’ or ‘Open Office’.
-Some online sites also provide free CV templates, visit: http://www.comoto.com/manage/cv-template-gallery/free-cv-template-wind-short-download.
-Employers are not particular about the template design, but the CV will have to be clear and easy to follow.
-It must not be excessively ornate, and you should never submit a handwritten CV.
+3. You can design your own CV or use one of the CV templates that are provided by some word processors, e.g., ‘Microsoft’s Word’ and ‘Open Office’.
+Some on line sites also provide free CV templates, visit: http://www.comoto.com/manage/cv-template-gallery/free-cv-template-wind-short-download.
+Employers are not particular about the template design, but the CV will have to be clear and easy to follow: it must not be excessively ornate, and you should never submit a handwritten CV.

 4. Your CV should have a recent photograph of you somewhere near the top of the first page: some employers are not in favour of this practice, so check with the personnel manager first.
 The following personal information must then appear somewhere near your photograph: name, date of birth, nationality, gender, home address, telephone number, e-mail, on line CV.